robot-ranger/cppagent/README.md

 Some capabilities of the agent require additional setup or are only needed in more complex environments.
 These include:

-- connecting multiple devices to a single agent,
+- connecting multiple adapters to one or more devices
-- securing communication through TLS,
+- securing communication through TLS
-- ingesting MQTT-based data sources,
+- ingesting MQTT-based data sources
-- applying custom logic using Ruby,
+- applying custom logic using Ruby
-- enabling optional services like asset ingestion, data transforms, or extended namespaces.
+- enabling optional services like asset ingestion, data transforms, or extended namespaces

 The following sections explain when and why you would use these features, along with short examples.